dashkite/enchant/docs/policies-reference.md

 ## Context

-The polcy context is initially populated with the request and response objects, normalized per the Sublime schema.
+Context clauses describe properties to add to the context.
+The context is initially populated with the request and response objects, normalized per the Sublime schema.
 The request includes a Sky resource description.
-Context properties add new values into the policy context.

 > **Todo:** Define schemas for Sublime request and response objects and the Sky resource description and link to them.

 >  **Important:** The context is only evaluated based if the conditions are satisifed, to avoid unnecessary processing.
-If a condition requires additional context, you may precede it with a rule that has no condition.
+If a condition requires additional context, you may precede it with a rule that has no conditions or actions.
 >
 > **Important:** Properties added to the context are carried over between rules.
 Context is never discarded until the policy has been fully evaluated and a response has been sent to the client.